Living with Lymphedema

 Browne is living proof as she credits Dr. Towers and the clinic for helping her get back to a more normal version of her life.
 The clinic has helped with everything from proper bandage fittings to choosing proper exercise regimens as well as providing educational sessions and networking opportunities.

 “I attended everything they offered and they offer a lot,” she says.
-“It’s a marvelous clinic – a leader in Quebec thanks to Dr. Towers – we’re so fortunate to have her and the clinic’s numerous dedicated volunteers.”
+“It’s a marvellous clinic – a leader in Quebec thanks to Dr. Towers – we’re so fortunate to have her and the clinic’s numerous dedicated volunteers.”